henkelmax/modrepo/docs/minecraft/voicechat/wiki/server_setup.md

 ## Testing the Voice Chat Connection

-You can test the voice chat connection of a specific player by typing the command `/voicechat test <PLAYERNAME>`.
+You can test the voice chat connection of a specific player by typing the command `/voicechat test <PLAYERNAME>` in-game.

+Starting with version `2.5.2`, you can also test the voice chat connection without any players on the server.
+[This tool](https://github.com/henkelmax/svc-cli-utils) allows you to ping the voice chat server from your command line.
+This is especially useful for just testing if the voice chat UDP port is open.

 <ClientOnly>
     <WikiTracker name="setup"/>